18 tips to increase your assertivenessThis will improve your assertiveness

 Each of us is dependent on other people.
 Reaching out to social networks and experts helps us find the support we need for our projects.
 Interpersonal relationships deserve special attention for this reason too.

 While being assertive generally leads to better outcomes in many aspects of life, being overly assertive can also hurt relationships.
 The solution lies in a competent, respectful interaction with people.
-Assertiveness is not the ability to realize ideas against, but together with other people.
+Assertiveness is not the ability to produce ideas against, but together with, other people.

 18. Willingness to learn